hubiquitus/hubiquitus-client-android/README.md

 This project currently relies on
 * ASmack : Smack xmpp library adapted for Android.
 Using this [fork](https://github.com/Flowdalic/asmack)
 * Socket.io-java-client : Socket io.
 Using this [fork](https://github.com/Gottox/socket.io-java-client)
+* PhoneGap : PhoneGap for android.
+See [here](http://phonegap.com/) for more informations

 ## How to use it